seandstewart/bardly/pending/problems/measure-for-measure/11-player.md

 **ANGELO**
 'Tis so with me.
 Let us withdraw together,
 And we may soon our satisfaction have
-Touching that point…
+Touching that point...

 **ESCALUS**
-… I'll wait upon your honour.
+...
+I'll wait upon your honour.

 *Exeunt*